danthegoodman1/CommsChannels/README.md

 To remove a creation channel, simply delete the voice channel in your server.
 The bot will automatically detect this and remove it from its system.

-## Example Setup

-1. Use the command: `/createcommschannel name:Create a Room`
-2. A new voice channel named "Create a Room" will be created
-3. Now when users join "Create a Room", they'll automatically get their own voice channel
-4. To remove it, just delete the channel through Discord's normal interface

 ## Support

-If you encounter any issues or have questions about the bot, please contact the bot owner or report issues on the support server.
+If you encounter any issues or have questions about the bot, create a Github Issue at https://github.com/danthegoodman1/CommsChannels